rmhorne/mallet_utilities/README.md

 }
 ```
 ### json parameters:

 1. `malletInstallDirectory`: Where you installed Mallet

+2. `iterations`: A list of the number of iterations to run.
+This sets Mallet's `--num-iterations` option.

-2. `topicCounts`: A list of the number of topic counts you want to run on your corpus
+3. `topicCounts`: A list of the number of topic counts you want to run on your corpus

-3. `optimizationIntervals`: A list of the different optimization intervals you want to run for each of your topic counts
+4. `optimizationIntervals`: A list of the different optimization intervals you want to run for each of your topic counts

-4. `commands`: A list of Mallet commands that you want to run on each combination of topic count and optimization variables.
+5. `commands`: A list of Mallet commands that you want to run on each combination of topic count and optimization variables.
 Each command is specified by the `command` value, the output file name is specified by the `output` value.
 For a list of commands, see [http://mallet.cs.umass.edu/topics.php](http://mallet.cs.umass.edu/topics.php)

 ***
 ## Output

-1. The script outputs your results into a directory structure that looks like this: `directory/topicCount/optimizationValue`, where `directory` is the location you specified in the command line, `topicCount` is one of the number of topics choices taken from you config file, and `optimizationValue` is an optimization interval, also taken from your config file.
+1. The script outputs your results into a directory structure that looks like this: `directory/topicCount/optimizationValue/numberOfIterations`, where `directory` is the location you specified in the command line, `topicCount` is one of the number of topics choices taken from you config file, `optimizationValue` is an optimization interval, also taken from your config file, and `numberOfIterations` is the number of iterations performed on the data set.

 2. Depending on your choice of commands in the config file, you will have a number of files in each directory.
 Using the "default" config, you will see the following: